Is life insurance worth it?

 Is life insurance a good investment?

 Some policy types, like permanent life insurance, can also be part of a tax-deferred financial strategy to help avoid paying taxes on savings until you are in a lower tax bracket, presumably when you retire.
-There are other ways you can do this, such as IRAs and 401(k) plans, but if you’ve maxed out your investment with them, life insurance can play a vital role in protecting your money.
+There are other ways you can do this, such as IRAs and 401(k) plans, but if you’ve maxed out your investment with them, life insurance can play a small role in protecting your money.

 Benefits of life insurance